ANTS-Framework/ants/README.rst

-ANTS is a framework to manage and apply macOS and Linux client configurations using Ansible Pull.
+ANTS is a framework to manage and apply macOS and Linux host configurations using Ansible Pull.

 The ANTS Framework is developed by the Client Services Team of the `University of Basel <https://www.unibas.ch/>`__ `IT Services <https://its.unibas.ch>`__ and released under the `GNU General Public License Version 3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`__.